 You’ve taken the effort to print off a beautiful sign.
 You’re sure it will get results.
-Then, almost as an afterthought, you place the sign almost anywhere in your business.
-And no one notices it.
+You struggle to decide where it will serve you best, and end up placing it … and, crickets.
+No one notices it!
 If this sounds familiar, there’s a good chance that it’s not the sign that’s the problem.
 Proper signage strategy may simply be a matter of that old real estate adage: location, location, location.
 Here are three signage mistakes not to make.

 Mistake #1: Failing To Diagnose High-Traffic Areas

 When a gas station puts out their prices, they know exactly where their bread is buttered.
 They make money from the traffic on the road, so they put up a big expensive sign along the road, elevate it for visibility, and the result is that customers know where to buy gas.
 It’s a system that works over and over again.
 At this point, you wouldn’t trust a gas station that didn’t do this.